bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

   - path: .
 ```

 Unlike v1 configuration files, v2 files support multi-module push.
 In multi-module workspaces, you no longer need to push modules in dependency order and run `buf dep update` on each dependent module before pushing it to the Buf Schema Registry (BSR). v2 workspaces share a list of dependencies via a single `deps` key and can implicitly depend on other modules within the same workspace without declaration, so when you push the workspace, each module is automatically pushed in dependency order.
-Running `buf dep update` generates a single `buf.lock` dependency manifest for the whole workspace.Your v1 module-level lint and breaking changes configurations still work as-is, but we've also added these settings at the workspace level so you can set defaults for all of the modules in your workspace.
-This enables you to standardize rules across your modules more easily while retaining flexibility.**Lint and breaking rules applied at the module level completely replace the workspace-level rules for the schemas in that module.** Using the set of files above, you could apply looser lint rules to the files in the `vendor` module like this:
+Running `buf dep update` generates a single `buf.lock` dependency manifest for the whole workspace.

+Your v1 module-level lint and breaking changes configurations still work as-is, but we've also added these settings at the workspace level so you can set defaults for all of the modules in your workspace.
+This enables you to standardize rules across your modules more easily while retaining flexibility.

+**Lint and breaking rules applied at the module level completely replace the workspace-level rules for the schemas in that module.** Using the set of files above, you could apply looser lint rules to the files in the `vendor` module like this:

 ::: info buf.yaml – Module-level overrides of workspace lint rules